docQodly/docs/docs/get-started/quickstart.md

 :::

-## Step 3: Navigate Qodly Studio and Begin the Welcome Tour
+## Navigate Qodly Studio and Begin the Welcome Tour

 With the development environment ready, it's time to access Qodly Studio and follow the Welcome Tour.